Accessing the STREAMER Module

 Down-stream RTP - Link (STL)

-- Physical: fiber intranet
+- Physical: intranet via fiber.

-- Internet link
+- Link via the Internet

-For reference, see requirements document RTP_AudioStream_Link(STL)_requirements.
+As a reference, see the requirements document RTP_AudioStream_Link(STL)_requirements.

 -